Agoss624/prog_fund/README.md

 # Prog_Fund

-Final Project -- The Island
+Final Project -- The Island.
+A small text based adventure game.

-Open landing.html to initiate
+Open landing.html in browser to initiate

 ## Author